petercoles/xmlsoccer/readme.md

 ... and similarly for cards, substitutions and player lists.

-Note that for match data only, the data is cast to an appropriate type, i.e. integers for numeric data and boolean where appropriate, rather than everything defaulting to strings.
+Note that for match data only, each value is cast to an appropriate type, i.e. integers for numeric data and boolean where appropriate, rather than everything defaulting to strings.

 ### JSON

-If you'd prefer to receive the object in JSON notation (i.e. as a JSON-encoded string), use the json() method instead, e.g. ```$json = $client->getLiveScore()->json();```.
+If you'd prefer to receive the object in JSON notation, i.e. as a JSON-encoded string, which can be useful for caching or passing to a browser-side application, then use the json() method instead, e.g. ```$json = $client->getLiveScore()->json();```.

 ## Upgrading